stfbk/mig-t/doc/language.md

   - `is present` specifying true or false, to check whether is present or not
   - `is in` the value is between a list of values
   - `is not in` the value is not between a list of values
+  - `is subset of` used to check that a matched JSON array is a subset of the given array

 Note that you can use `check regex` OR `check` OR `check param`.